-Made using edible gum resin (gond), whole wheat flour, heaps of makhana, chironji, various seeds and enriching dry fruits, Gond ke Laddu is uber-healthy snack or dessert option.
+Made using edible gum resin (gond), whole wheat flour, heaps of makhana, chironji, various seeds, and enriching dry fruits, Gond Ke Laddu is a uber-healthy snack or dessert option.
 Make these for the upcoming winter season and feed your family for their good health.
-Here is how to make Gond Laddu recipe.

 What is Gond?

 Gond or edible gum is the hardened sap sourced from wild growing acacia plants.